UnionEvoRobo/tetra-evo/README.md

 # tetra-evo

 This framework can generate 3D tetrahedral meshes using grammar-like production rules which are derived using an evolutionary algorithm.
-See [here](INSTALL.md) for an install guide and [here](INSTALL_GUIDE.md) for a detailed user guide.
+See [here](INSTALL.md) for an install guide and [here](USER_GUIDE.md) for a user guide.
 A detailed explanation of the paradigm this framework is designed after can be found [here](johns_paper).
 A brief introduction is provided below.

 ## Grammar & Tetrahedrons